nbahador/cell_type_analyzer/README.md

 ## Architecture

 The pipeline leverages a pre-trained Vision Transformer (ViT) for deep feature extraction from input images.
-These features are then processed using dimensionality reduction methods such as UMAP and t-SNE to reveal structure in the data.
+These features are then processed using dimensionality reduction methods such as UMAP to reveal structure in the data.
 For clustering and density analysis, the tool uses K-Means, Convex Hulls, and Kernel Density Estimation (KDE).
 A Gradient Boosting Regressor is employed to predict the distribution of cell types in new images based on learned patterns from the training set.

 [↑ Back to Table of Contents](#-table-of-contents)